alanfranz/apt-current/README.md

 to lists deletion/forced updates every know an then, since an image can be very long-lived and the installations inside it are often automated.

-# what does apt-current do?
+# what does apt-current do, precisely?

 It adds two new commands, ```apt-get-current```, which is a wrapper for ```apt-get```. and ```apt-current```, which wraps ```apt```